rio/opentracing-talk/PITCHME.md

 ## Baggage

-- Just like tags               |
+- Again, just like tags         |
-- Travel with the span context |
+- Travels with the span context |

 Note:
 baggage